csprock/Rwclust/cran-comments.md

 There were two NOTEs:

-* The Title field should be in title case.
-Current version is:
-  'Random walk clustering on weighted graphs'
-  In title case that is:
+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Carson Sprock <csprock@gmail.com>’

+  New submission

+  Version contains large components (0.0.0.9000)

   Possibly misspelled words in DESCRIPTION:
-  'Random Walk Clustering on Weighted Graphs'

-Will resubmit after fixing this.
+    Harel (9:5)
+    Koren (9:30)
+    Springer (11:35)
+    Yehuda (9:23)

+Large component version number is for preliminary development version.
+Words that were flagged by the spellchecker are proper nouns and names.

 * Found the following files/directories:
     'lastMiKTeXException'

-I am unable to reproduce this locally with `R CMD check`.
+This error only appears with Windows via rhub and I am unable to reproduce it locally.

 ## Downstream dependencies
 There are no down stream dependencies.